Disinfecting drinking water: How do you correctly dose products containing chlorine dioxide?

-This simple and often asked question unfortunately has many answers and should be explained in more detail here.
-Chlorine dioxide eliminates bacteria, viruses, fungi, spores, algae, mites, parasites and biofilms very broadly and is considered the best germ killer in the world.
-There are different development stages of chlorine dioxide products with different advantages and disadvantages.
-These development stages are explained in more detail here:
+Unfortunately, this simple and frequently asked question has many answers and should be explained in more detail here.
+Chlorine dioxide eliminates bacteria, viruses, fungi, spores, algae, mites, parasites and biofilms across a very broad spectrum and is considered the best germicide in the world.
+There are various stages of development for chlorine dioxide-based products, each with different advantages and disadvantages.
+These stages of development are explained in more detail here:

 MMS CLASSIC:

-The classic version - our MMS CLASSIC - consists of two components: A bottle of 25% sodium chlorite solution (component A) and a bottle of 4% hydrochloric acid (component B) as activator.
-By mixing both substances in a ratio of 1:1, the desired active ingredient chlorine dioxide is produced.
-Here, the dosing is always done drop by drop during activation.
-Due to different droplet openings and temperatures, the droplet size can vary by up to 250%.
-This makes exact dosing of the classic version difficult.
-Extrapolating to larger quantities of water only increases this error.
-Therefore, dosing recommendations for the MMS CLASSIC are not further listed in the following tables
+The classic version – our MMS CLASSIC – consists of two components: a bottle containing a 25% sodium chloride solution (component A) and a bottle containing 4% hydrochloric acid (component B) as an activator.
+Mixing both substances in a 1:1 ratio produces the desired active ingredient – chlorine dioxide.
+In this case, dosing during activation is always done drop by drop.
+Due to different drop openings and temperatures, the drop size can vary by up to 250%.
+This makes accurate dosing of the classic version difficult.
+Extrapolating to larger amounts of water only increases this error.
+Therefore, the dosage recommendations for MMS CLASSIC are not listed in the following tables.

-The rough rule of thumb: 3 activated drops of the MMS CLASSIC (to 150ml water) = 1 ml CDSpure / 1ml activated CDSplus
+General rule: 3 activated drops of MMS CLASSIC (in 150 ml of water) = 1 ml of CDSpure / 1 ml of activated CDSplus.

-NOTE: The MMS CLASSIC is always dosed drop by drop during activation!
-Dosing is only possible very roughly!
+ATTENTION: MMS CLASSIC is always dosed drop by drop during activation!
+Dosage is only possible to a very approximate degree!

 CDSplus:

-With our CDSplus® you have one or more activation tablets and a liquid component (no water!) depending on the bottle size.
-After activation, you get a chlorine dioxide solution with a strength of almost 3,000 ppm.
-This can be precisely dosed in millilitres with a pipette or a dosing cup.
+Depending on the bottle size, our CDSplus® contains one or more activation tablets and a liquid component (without water!).
+After activation, you obtain a chlorine dioxide solution with a concentration of almost 3000 ppm.
+This can be precisely measured in millilitres using a pipette or a measuring cup.

-NOTE: CDSplus is always dosed exactly in millilitres (not in drops)!
+ATTENTION: CDSplus is always dosed precisely in millilitres (not in drops)!

 CDSpure:

-Our CDSpure®, on the other hand, is a highly pure ready-to-use solution for direct use.
-No prior activation is necessary here.
+Our CDSpure®, on the other hand, is a ready-to-use solution with a high degree of purity.
+No prior activation is required.

-NOTE: CDSplus is always dosed exactly in millilitres (not in drops)!
+NOTE: CDSplus is always dosed precisely in millilitres (not in drops)!

 The dosage of activated CDSplus and ready-to-use CDSpure solution is therefore identical.

-What is the maximum amount of drinking water I can sterilise with one chlorine dioxide product?
+What is the maximum amount of drinking water I can sterilise with a product containing chlorine dioxide?

-Although the radical effect of chlorine dioxide on germs is always the same, many countries have different legal requirements for dosage.
-Since the germ count is also higher at higher ambient temperatures, this can be explained by the geopraphical location of these countries.
+Although the radical effect of chlorine dioxide on germs is always the same, different countries have different legal requirements regarding dosage.
+Since the germ count is also higher at higher ambient temperatures, this can be explained by the geographical location of these countries.

-The following table shows the maximum amount of water that can be disinfected for our different products CDSplus and CDSpure and the different dosage forms (all with just under 3,000 ppm chlorine dioxide concentration).
+The following table shows the maximum amount of water that can be disinfected with our various CDSplus and CDSpure products and different dosage forms (all with a chlorine dioxide concentration of just under 3000 ppm).
 The exposure time is always 20 minutes.

-In France, for example, you are only allowed to disinfect up to 500 litres of water with a 100ml CDSpure bottle, whereas in Switzerland it is up to 6,000 litres.
-For this reason, we will always indicate the range 500 - 6,000 litres on the 100ml bottle in future.
-In future, we will orientate ourselves to the smallest and largest values in Europe.
-These specifications refer to drinking water disinfection and are listed in the left column (under the tap symbol).
+In France, for example, a 100 ml bottle of CDSpure can only be used to disinfect up to 500 litres of water, whereas in Switzerland it can be used for up to 6,000 litres.
+For this reason, we will always indicate the range from 500 to 6,000 litres on the 100 ml bottles in future.
+We will base our figures on the smallest and largest values in Europe.
+These figures refer to the disinfection of drinking water and are listed in the left-hand column (under the tap symbol).

 Meine Tabelle